MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-tlsgetvalue.md

 Functions that return indications of failure call <a href="/windows/desktop/api/errhandlingapi/nf-errhandlingapi-setlasterror">SetLastError</a> when they fail.
 They generally do not call <b>SetLastError</b> when they succeed.
 The <b>TlsGetValue</b> function is an exception to this general rule.
 The <b>TlsGetValue</b> function calls <b>SetLastError</b> to clear a thread's last error when it succeeds.
 That allows checking for the error-free retrieval of zero values.

-Since <b>TlsGetValue</b> always sets a thread's last error, some application (e.g., custom heaps that support malloc) may need to call <b>GetLastError</b> before calling <b>TlsGetValue</b> to save the thread's last error and <b>SetLastError</b> afterwards to restore the saved last error.
-This may incur non-trivial performance cost on certain CPUs.
-To mitigate this issue, applications may call <b>TlsGetValue2</b> available on Windows 11 24H2 or later. <b>TlsGetValue2</b> is identical to <b>TlsGetValue</b> except that it doesn't touch a thread's last error.

 ## -remarks

 <b>Windows Phone 8.1:</b> This function is supported for Windows Phone Store apps on Windows Phone 8.1 and later.
 When a Windows Phone Store app calls this function, it is replaced with an inline call to <b>FlsGetValue</b>.
 Refer to <a href="/windows/desktop/api/fibersapi/nf-fibersapi-flsgetvalue">FlsGetValue</a> for function documentation.